pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organization-access-tokens.md

 ## Creating an Organization Access Token

-From the organization’s homepage, follow the same steps as for a Personal Access Token:
+Organization tokens are available on trials, and Enterprise and Business Critical subscriptions.

+Navigate to your organization and then:

 1. Select **Settings**.
 1. Navigate to **Access Tokens**.
-    1. To be shown this menu option, you must be on an Enterprise Growth or Business Critical subscription/trial.
 1. Select **Create token**.

 An Organization Access Token must have a name that is unique among all Organization Access Tokens assigned to it.
 This allows tokens taking operations on behalf of your organization to be identifiable in the event that one is compromised.
 This name must be unique even among deleted tokens, in order to maintain the integrity of Audit Log Events which persist the token’s name (even for a deleted token) as part of the event (see below).
 Any other organization admin can delete this token; it is not owned by the admin which created it.